Watch Sanjay Gupta, MD on CNN at 4:30 p.m. ET on Saturdays and 7:30 a.m. ET on Sundays.

-As a result, accidental prescription drug overdose is now the leading cause of acute preventable death for Americans.
+As a result, drug overdose is the leading causes of unintentional death for Americans.
 Someone dies in this manner every 19 minutes.
 That is more deaths than from car accidents.

 Doctors have been less willing to prescribe medications, especially in states like Florida, formerly known for its pill mills, where tighter restrictions on prescribers led to a 23% drop in overdose deaths between 2010 and 2012.

 The drugs themselves have been tweaked as well.
 In August 2010, an abuse deterrent version of Oxycontin was released to great fanfare.
 It was reformulated so it could not as easily be crushed or solubilized so abusers would have a difficult time injecting or snorting it.
 Within two years, the choice of oxycontin as a drug of abuse went from 35.6% to 12.8%

 That was the good news.
 The bad news is that the same study showed heroin use nearly doubled.